Friday, 10 October 2025

 Epilogue

-T'Ohharre lived the rest of his days in relative wealth, but haunted by memories of the suffering he caused.
+T'Ohharre lived the rest of his days in relative wealth; he has become a distinguished VIP in his country.
+The King has awarded him so many laurels.
+However, he was haunted by memories of the suffering he caused.
 His story became a cautionary tale of ambition, greed, and the perilous pursuit of fortune during the fifteenth century.
 The oars he once pulled in despair had carried him to wealth and ruin alike.

-His successors and descendents thrived on this immense wealth.
+His successors and descendants thrived on this immense wealth.
+They became the elite and royals in that country.
 The truth got blurred as years went by and the family was portrayed as great heroes of the country.
 They carefully erased the delicate matter of him being a convict and the atrocities he committed in a foreign country from the history or these issues faded into oblivion as centuries rolled by.

 The oceans of the world, vast and indifferent, had witnessed many such odysseys - journeys of men seeking redemption or damnation, bound by the tides of fate.